wongwil/LeetCode/arrays_strings/solution.md

 ## Majority Element
 Given an array `nums` of size `n`, return the majority element.
-The majority element is the element that appears more than $$⌊n / 2⌋$$ times.
+The majority element is the element that appears more than $⌊n / 2⌋$ times.
 You may assume that the majority element always exists in the array.

 Could you solve the problem in linear time and in O(1) space?